 CBSE New Exam Pattern for Class 10

-In new CBSE paper pattern for class 10 2018, instead of CCE and term systems, a single annual exam will be conducted.
-Now, the class 10 board exam conducted by CBSE will be of 80 marks and the remaining 20 marks will comprise of internal assessments by the respective schools.
+In the new CBSE paper pattern for class 10 2019, a single annual exam will be conducted.
+Now, the class 10 board exam will be of 80 marks and the remaining 20 marks will comprise of internal assessments by the respective schools.

 CBSE Class 10 Board Exam Marking Scheme and Other Details

-Generally, CBSE board exam for class 10 comprises of 5 main subjects which include Language 1, Language 2, Science, Mathematics and Social Science.
 The students interested to learn any foreign languages or any other additional subject can opt for the same as an additional subject.
-Students can check the additional details below.

 Passing Percentage for Class 10 board exam

 The question in the paper will be only from CBSE class 10 syllabus and CBSE will provide the marks and grades of the individual subjects in the grade card.
 The exam will be conducted for 3 hours and the MCQ based questions will also be included.
-The detailed marking scheme can be checked from the official website of CBSE.
+The detailed marking scheme can be checked from the CBSE class 10 marking scheme page.

 In MCQ questions, only one correct option will be provided corresponding to a question.
-It should be noted that the CBSE will award 0.5 marks for steps and 0.5 to 1 mark for conclusions.
-It is also important to note that the students should present their answers according to the marks.
-For example, for a 2 marks question, 30 words is ideal whereas, for a 5 marks question, 70 words should be used.
+It is important to note that the students should present their answers according to the marks.
+For example, for a 2 marks question, 30 words are ideal whereas, for a 5 marks question, 70 words should be used.